Opened by Sir David Attenborough in 2016, Woodberry Wetlands is a thriving habitat for migratory birds and one of the

 Bollo Lane, W4 5LW

 Tel: 07734 599 72

 A favourite place to visit for local families, gardeners and wildlife watchers from further afield, the Centre for Wildlife Gardening in Peckham is the perfect place to both learn, relax and explore in.

 One of the finest examples of rare wet grazing meadows in London and a part-designated Site of Special Scientific Interest (SSSI)

-We manage more than forty nature reserves across the capital including wide-ranging habitats such as woodland, grassland and wetlands
+We manage more than forty nature reserves across the capital including various habitats such as woodland, grassland and wetland

-In addition, our volunteers and projects work on many other green spaces, including community gardens and housing estates, in collaboration with partners such as social landlords, local authorities, community groups, and other conservation bodies.
+In addition, our volunteers and projects work at other London green spaces, including community gardens and housing estates, with partners such as social landlords, local authorities, community groups, and conservation bodies.